 Group B is already going to be at most games, so to charge them to see a replay of the game (if they would even want that) isn’t very welcoming.

 These two audiences are your most passionate, and each is hard to turn into paying customers.
 Also consider your potential audience size, which is relatively small if not tiny compared to other professional content producers.

-Competitors – Your rivals in this spot, and yes you do have competitors, are Netflix, Amazon, and many, many other free and paid content providers.
-They provide engaging, highly entertaining and well produced content.
+Competitors – Your competitors in this live-streaming, and yes you do have competitors, are Netflix, Amazon, and many, many other free and paid content providers.
+They provide engaging, highly-entertaining and well-produced content.
 And some still struggle to grow a paid audience for certain shows.
 Can you compete against them in a paid environment?

 Marketing – The competitors spend lots of time and money (and have lots of established communication channels to reach audiences) to get people to buy their product.
 A school does not have either of those generally, and as such will struggle to properly market their videos.

 Dependability – There are many reasons a live broadcast would not occur as scheduled (weather, producer illness, technical issues, lack of experience with equipment, etc.).
 If you can’t deliver a quality, consistent live-stream event, you will lose customers, and possibly lose money through refunds.
 When people pay for a product, the level of expectations soars, and for good reason.

 Student interest – I’ve listed this last because it’s just a hunch: students will care more about having 250 people watch parts of a close football game, than having 50 paid subscribers and only a percentage of those watch each game.
 The easiest way for schools to gain an audience of hundreds early on is on the school’s Facebook page (where you can’t charge people to watch the video).

 When more people watch the game, more people comment on the game on social media, and more people (including their school friends and staff) tell the students ‘thank you.’
 If these things happen consistently, student engagement will rise dramatically.